emeryanalytics/blog/_posts/2019-10-19-skin_lesion_classification_part_1.markdown

 layout: post
 title:  Skin lesion classification (Part 1)
 date:   2019-10-19 16:40:16
-description: Classify skin lesion images as malignant/benign using global image descriptors
+description: Classify skin lesion images by extracting global image descriptors
 ---

 ### Introduction
-In this tutorial, we will understand how to extract features from images build a model to classify the images into difference classes.<br/>
+In this tutorial, we will understand how to extract features from images and build models to classify skin lesion images into difference classes (malignant/benign).
-We will use a skin lesion dataset in this tutorial and we will look at different ways to extract features:
 * Extract global image features with shape, texture and color descriptors (Part 1)
 * Extract local image features with keypoint descriptors (Part 2)
 * Learn relevant image features with convolutional neural network (Part 3)